lramirez1619/Amazon_Vine_Analysis-/README.md

 Percentage of 5-star reviews for non-Vine program:  46.3 % <div>

 **Summary:**
-According to the analysis, the proportion of Vine program reviews with five stars is substantially lower than the proportion of reviews with five stars that are not Vine reviews.
+According to the results, the proportion of Vine program reviews with five stars is much lower than the proportion of reviews with five stars that are not Vine reviews.
 This demonstrates that there is no prejudice in favor of positive reviews for the Vine program on Amazon.

 One additional analysis that could be done with the dataset is to compare the average rating of Vine reviews and non-Vine reviews.
-This would provide more insights into whether there is any difference in the rating patterns of the two groups.
+This would provide more insight into whether there is any difference in the rating patterns of the two groups.